Iicytower/AuraTestTask/README.md

 ## Endpoints

 This application is for a cinema manager to manage cinema halls and cinema screenings.
-It has ten endpoints
+It has ten endpoints.
 1. **POST** /register
     - It resives in request a JSON object with e-mail and password, for example:
   ```JSON